sarhugo/strapi-plugin-cloudflare-pages/README.md

 This is a plugin for [Strapi](https://github.com/strapi/strapi) headless CMS.
 It lets you easily trigger Cloudflare Pages builds from Strapi.

+**The main branch is compatible with Strapi v4.
+If you are looking for the version compatible with Strapi v3 please switch to the [v3 branch](https://github.com/sarhugo/strapi-plugin-cloudflare-pages/tree/v3).**

 ## Introduction

 ![Screenshot](./docs/screenshot.png "Plugin Screenshot")